App-vNext/Polly/docs/migration-v8.md

 })
 .Build();

-// The same as above, but using the switch expressions for max performance. new ResiliencePipelineBuilder<HttpResponseMessage>().AddRetry(new RetryStrategyOptions<HttpResponseMessage>
+// The same as above, but using the switch expressions for best performance. new ResiliencePipelineBuilder<HttpResponseMessage>().AddRetry(new RetryStrategyOptions<HttpResponseMessage>
 {
     // Determine what results to retry using switch expressions.